 We borrowed ideas from this list of nursing schools and institutional guides.
 They can as well help in your research process when writing a nursing term paper based on a PICOT question.

 When assigned to write a PICO essay, follow the steps above to develop an outstanding PICOT question.
 Nevertheless, the process usually begins with identifying a nursing area of interest.
-Although meant for capstone projects our list of latest nursing topics and ideas can help you determine an area of focus.
+Although meant for capstone projects our list of the latest nursing topics and ideas can help you determine an area of focus.

 With the identification of the area of focus and your patient population, you have to identify an issue that is prevalent in the area, where you seek to develop solutions or implement change.